Cadasta/cadasta-docs/en/06-geoodkcollect.md

 If the above screen is taking longer than you think it should, hit Cancel.
 You may be correctly connected, or you may be asked to enter your username and password again.

+#### Uploading Completed Questionnaires

+##### I'm getting an error when I upload my completed questoinnaires.

+> Kate, not sure how to answer this.
+It happened to me.
+I tried to back out of it and retry upload but it didn't work.
+Also tried deleting 1 form and uploading another, but it didn't work.